openid/fapi/FAPI_2_0_Advanced_Profile.md

 Clients implementing HTTP Message Signing

  1. shall create an HTTP Message Signature as described in [I-D.ietf-httpbis-message-signatures].
- 2. shall include `@method` (the method used in the HTTP request) in the signature input
+ 1. shall include `@method` (the method used in the HTTP request) in the signature input
+ 1. shall include `date` (the HTTP date header value) in the signature input
- 3. shall include `@target-uri` (the full request URI of the HTTP request) in the signature input
+ 1. shall include `@target-uri` (the full request URI of the HTTP request) in the signature input
- 4. when the message contains a request body, include the `content-digest` header as defined in [I-D.ietf-httpbis-digest-headers] in the request, and include that header in the signature input.
+ 1. when the message contains a request body, include the `content-digest` header as defined in [I-D.ietf-httpbis-digest-headers] in the request, and include that header in the signature input.
     Content-encoding agnostic digest methods (such as sha-256) should be used.
+ 1. shall retrieve the valid public key for the Resource Server.
- 5. shall accept and verify the signature in the response as described in [I-D.ietf-httpbis-message-signatures]
+ 1. shall accept and verify the signature in the response as described in [I-D.ietf-httpbis-message-signatures]

+**NOTE:** This specification doesn't specify the exact means by which a Client can retrieve the key for the Resource Server.
+Together with the identity of the Resource Server and the `keyId` in the `Signature-Input` field, the Client can retrieve the key from a trusted third party or by some other means.

 #### Requirements for Resource Servers

 The FAPI 2.0 endpoints are OAuth 2.0 protected resource endpoints that perform sensitive actions and return protected information for the resource owner associated with the submitted access token.

 Resource servers with FAPI endpoints implementing HTTP Message Signing

+ 1. shall retrieve the valid public key for the client
  1. shall verify the signature received from the Client as described in [I-D.ietf-httpbis-message-signatures].
- 2. shall reject requests with missing or invalid signatures using HTTP Status Code 401
+ 1. shall reject requests with missing or invalid signatures using HTTP Status Code 401
- 3. shall create an HTTP Message Signature for the response as described in [I-D.ietf-httpbis-message-signatures].
+ 1. shall create an HTTP Message Signature for the response as described in [I-D.ietf-httpbis-message-signatures].
- 4. shall cryptographically link the response to the request using `@request-response` in the signature input as defined in 2.2.11 in [I-D.ietf-httpbis-message-signatures]
+ 1. shall cryptographically link the response to the request by including the request signature in the response signature input by means of the `req` boolean flag defined in 2.3 in [I-D.ietf-httpbis-message-signatures]
- 5. shall include the `content-digest` header as defined in [I-D.ietf-httpbis-digest-headers] in the response, and include that header in the signature input.
+ 1. shall include the `content-digest` header as defined in [I-D.ietf-httpbis-digest-headers] in the response, and include that header in the signature input.
 Content-encoding agnostic digest methods (such as sha-256) should be used.
- 6. shall include `@status` (the status code of the response) in the signature input
+ 1. shall include `@status` (the status code of the response) in the signature input
+ 1. shall include `date` (the HTTP date header value) in the signature input

+ **NOTE:** This specification doesn't specify the exact means by which a Resource Server can retrieve the key for the Client.
+The Resource Server can obtain an identifier for the Client either from a mutual TLS cerficiate or from a JWT access token or from a token introspection response.
+With a Client identifier and the `keyId` in the `Signature-Input` field, the Resource Server can retrieve the key from a trusted third party or by some other means.

 ## MTLS Protection of all endpoints